 Burning incense is an ancient practice that puts us in touch with memory, both personal and ancestral.
-The term "Paleo" here is a reference to incense ingredients that predate recorded history - they are natural, unprocessed materials that early man valued for their aromatic and esoteric properties.
+Certain incense ingredients used commonly today predate recorded history - they are natural, unprocessed materials that early man valued for their aromatic and esoteric properties.

 Here's a list of five prehistoric incense ingredients: